 SES has issued two classes of shares: A Shares and B Shares.
 Although they constitute separate classes of shares, A Shares and B Shares carry the same rights except that (i) the B Shares, held by the Grand Duchy of Luxembourg and by two entities wholly-owned by the Grand Duchy of Luxembourg, entitle their holders to only 40 per cent of the dividend, or in case SES is dissolved, to 40 per cent of the net liquidation proceeds paid to holders of A Shares and (ii) that the B Shares are entitled to a preferential subscription right for all capital increases of SES.
 Each Share, whether of A or B, is entitled to one vote.
-In accordance with SES's articles of association (the Articles of Association), no shareholder of A Shares may acquire shares by whatever means, directly or indirectly, in a way which would make that shareholder's holding cross a 20 per cent, 33 per cent or 50 per cent threshold in terms of such shareholder's proportional ownership of the Shares unless it has obtained prior approval from the General Meeting of Shareholders.
-Such threshold is calculated by taking into account the shares of all classes held by a shareholder of A Shares.
-For the number of issued shares of each class as of 31 January 2018 (being the latest practicable date prior to the publication of this Prospectus) see "Principal Shareholders" below.
+For the number of issued shares of each class as of 20 May 2019 (being the latest practicable date prior to the publication of this Prospectus) see "Principal Shareholders" below.